twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **OnStartupOpenFonts** (version 5.6 & above) – This corresponds to the **Startup: On start open fonts from last time** option in the General tab.
 Default is on.
 (Available in the Options window)
 * **OnStartupShowUpdateReminder** – This corresponds to the **Startup: Show update reminder** option in the General tab.
 Default is Once a year.
 (Available in the Options window)
 * **OnStartupShowWelcome** – This corresponds to the **Startup: On start show Welcome dialog** option in the General tab.
 Default is on.
 (Available in the Options window)
-* **PanoseValueHexadecimal** – This corresponds to the **PANOSE: HEX** option in the Classification tab.
+* **PanoseValueHexadecimal** – This corresponds to the **PANOSE: Value: Show hexadecimal** option in Font Properties: Characteristics.
 If enabled, the PANOSE value is displayed in hexadecimal.
 If disabled, the PANOSE value is displayed in decimal.
-(Available in the Font Settings window)
 * **RecalcAverageCharWidth** – This corresponds to the **When Saving Font Files: Recalc average char width** option in the Font tab.
 (Available in the Options window)
 * **RecalcGlyphBoundingBoxes** – This corresponds to the **When Saving Font Files: Recalc glyph bounding boxes** option in the Font tab.
 (Available in the Options window)
 * **RemoveDSIGTable** – This corresponds to the **When Opening Font Files: Remove DSIG table** option in the Font tab.
 Enabling it removes this table.
 Disabling it keeps this table.
 (Available in version 5.5 through 6.5 only)